Best Homemade Hot Buffalo Wing Sauce – Keto Low Carb Recipe

 Disclaimer: Links below may contain affiliate links, which means we may get paid a commission at no additional cost to you if you purchase through this page.
 Read our full disclosure here.

-I’m sure there would be debate among wing enthusiasts about what is the best way to make buffalo wings.
-However, after trying many different preparations both in restaurants and at home, I’ve certainly settled on my favorite method.
-Now that I have a smoker (more information on the Oklahoma Joe Longhorn Combo here) that’s by far my preferred method.
-It’s also the method the restaurants that make the best wings in Cincinnati use.
+I'm sure there would be debate among wing enthusiasts about what is the best way to make buffalo wings.
+However, after trying many different preparations both in restaurants and at home, I've certainly settled on my favorite method.
+Now that I have a smoker (more information on the Oklahoma Joe Longhorn Combo here, but now I use a Weber Smoky Mountain) that's by far my preferred method.
+It's also the method the restaurants that make the best wings in Cincinnati use.
+In my humble opinion, if you really want the best keto chicken wings, smoked is the only way to go.

 The smoked wings have a great flavor and I can easily char them on the attached grill to finish.
-Then I just toss them in this delicious homemade hot buffalo wing sauce and VOILA!
+Then I just toss them in this delicious homemade keto wing sauce and VOILA!
 Yummy wings.

 If you don't have a smoker but would still like to impart some of that flavor, add a couple of drops of liquid smoke to the sauce.
 If you try that I would bake the wings first so they don't dry out, then finish on the grill for a minute or two each side to char.